emilkarlen/exactly/README.rst

 Or tests properties of existing files, directories etc.

+A test may have setup and cleanup actions.
+Assertions are expressed in a declarative style, using a specialized type system.

 Supports individual test cases and test suites.

-Support for referencing predefined files and files created in the temporary sandbox.
+Supports easy referencing of predefined files and files created in the temporary sandbox.

-Exactly has a  built in help system, which can, among other things, generate this `Reference manual
+Exactly has a  built in help system, which can, among other things, generate this `Reference Manual
 <https://emilkarlen.github.io/exactly/version/next/reference-manual.html>`_.